Is Image-to-Image Translation the Panacea for Multimodal Image Registration? A Comparative Study: Background and related work

 Compared to the iterative optimisation process of intensity-based methods, the feature-based approaches can be much faster and also more robust to variations in brightness and contrast, making this type of methods popular for computer vision and video tracking tasks.
 However, in multimodal setting, images typically convey complementary information; features that are present in one modality may be absent in another.
 Additionally, feature-based methods struggle with the general lack of salient structures in biomedical datasets.
 These shortcomings reduce the applicability of feature-based registration methods in multimodal biomedical scenarios.

 Modality Independent Neighbourhood Descriptor (MIND) \cite{heinrichMINDModalityIndependent2012} combines feature- and intensity-based notions and extracts a dense set of multi-dimensional descriptors of each of the images of different modalities, utilising the concept of self-similarity.
-A standard similarity-based (monomodal) registration framework is then used to establish correspondence between the generated representations.
+A standard similarity-based (monomodal) registration framework is then used with a standard monomodal similarity measure to establish correspondence between the generated representations.

 Common representation of the images acquired by different modalities can also be learned; successful approaches include contrastive representation learning \cite{pielawskiCoMIRContrastiveMultimodal2020} and representation disentanglement \cite{qinUnsupervisedDeformableRegistration2019}.
-Monomodal registration frameworks can then be applied to the resulting representations, as a suitable ``middle ground'' between the modalities.
+Monomodal registration methods can then be applied to the resulting representations, as a suitable ``common ground'' between the modalities.

 I2I translation (also known as image style transfer) refers to mapping images from a source domain to a target domain, while preserving important content properties of the source image.
 I2I translation can be used to translate images from one modality into images appearing as if acquired in another modality.
-This enables transforming the multimodal registration problem into a, possibly easier, monomodal one, as illustrated in Fig.~\ref{fig:intro}.
+This enables to transform the multimodal registration problem into a, possibly easier, monomodal one, as illustrated in Fig.~\ref{fig:intro}.
+Prior to the tide of deep learning, I2I, also referred to as \textit{image synthesis}, has been applied tentatively to multimodal registration problems \cite{iglesiasSynthesizingMRIContrast2013, caoRegionAdaptiveDeformableRegistration2018}.
+Despite the potential demonstrated in their promising performance, the full capability of this approach was still limited by the synthesising algorithms \cite{bogovicRobustRegistrationCalcium2016, chenCrossContrastMultichannel2017}.
 I2I translation methods based on GANs \cite{goodfellowGenerativeAdversarialNets2014} have, in recent years, shown impressive results \cite{isolaImageToImageTranslationConditional2017, zhuUnpairedImagetoImageTranslation2017, choiStarGANV2Diverse2020, leeDiverseImagetoImageTranslation2018, leeDRITDiverseImagetoImage2020}.